-Jurisdiction has this?
-(Yes/No) Citation and Date (code chapter or name of plan, date of enactment or plan adoption) Authority (local, county, state, federal) Responsible Person, Department or Agency CODES, ORDINANCES, & REGULATIONS uilding Code Yes Chapter 30 Building Construction, adopted August 8, 2011 State and Local New Jersey Department of Community Affairs low has or will this be integrated with the building code provides guidan major reductions in property losses ice on how to design, build, and operate build lings.
-Modern bu ilding codes lead to oning/Land Use Code Yes Chapter 190 Zoning, July 30, 2001 Yes Chapter 190 low has or will this be integrated with the intent of Chapter 190 is to gui romotes public health, safety, and re, flood panic, and other natural conservation of open space and na de the approp d general wel and man-ma priate development of all lands w fare.
+Table 4-2.
+Planning and Regulatory Capability and Integration JurisdictionCitation and Date (code chapter or name of plan, date (Yes/No)(Yes/No)of enactment or plan adoption) Authority (local, county, state, federal) Responsible Person, Department or Agency CODES, ORDINANCES, & REGULATIONS Building Code Yes Chapter 30 Building Construction, adopted August 8, 2011 State and Local New Jersey Department of Community Affairs How has or will this be integrated with the building code provides guidant major reductions in property losses ce on how to design, build, and operate build ings.
+Modern bu ilding codes lead to Zoning/Land Use Code Yes Chapter 190 Zoning, July 30, 2001 Yes Chapter 190 How has or will this be integrated of The intent of Chapter 190 is to gui promotes public health, safety, and fire, flood panic, and other natural conservation of open space and ne de the approp d general wel and man-mad priate development of all lands w fare.
 The goals of Chapter 190 i de disasters.
-Chapter 190 also e nclude, but are n ot limited to, safety to ubdivision Code Yes Chapter 159 Subdivision of Land, December 13, 1973.
+Chapter 190 also e nclude, but are n ot limited to, safety to Subdivision Code Yes Chapter 159 Subdivision of Land, December 13, 1973.
 Readopted November 12, 1984.
-Yes Chapter 159 ow has or will this be integrated with the purpose of Chapter 159 is to e romotes public health, safety, con rowth, development, conservation nd utilities and services. establish rule: nvenience, an s and regulations to guide land s d general welfare.
-Chapter 159 is administered t o promote orderly ite Plan Code Yes Chapter 131 Site Plan Review, November 12, 1984 Yes Chapter 131 low has or will this be integrated w the purpose of Chapter 131 is to a the orderly development of the Tow establish the i e review of site p lans in order to insure tormwater Management Code Yes Chapter 150, September 24, 2006.
+Yes Chapter 159 How has or will this be integrated with the HMP and how does this reduce risk?
+The purpose of Chapter 159 is to establish rules and regulations to guide land subdivision in the Township that promotes public health, safety, convenience, and general welfare.
+Chapter 159 is administered to promote orderly growth, development, conservation, protection, and proper use of land with adequate provisions for traffic circulation and utilities and services.
+Site Plan Code Yes Chapter 131 Site Plan Review, November 12, 1984 Yes Chapter 131 How has or will this be integrated with the HMP and how does this reduce risk?
+The purpose of Chapter 131 is to establish the rules and regulations to guide the review of site plans in order to insure the orderly development of the Township.
+Stormwater Management Code Yes Chapter 150, September 24, 2006.
 Amended February 18, 2021.
 Yes Chapter 150 How has or will this be integrated with the HMP and how does this reduce risk?
-The intent of Chapter 150 is to establish the minimum stormwater management requirements and control on major ablish the mir requirements an d control on major
+The intent of Chapter 150 is to establish the minimum stormwater management requirements and control on major development within the Township.
+Post-Disaster Recovery/ Reconstruction Code No - - -